Ponyshow/pony-render/README.md

 - `tableclass <string>`: Set the class name for a table.
 Example: `striped`
 - `format <string>`: Set either `widescreen` (1920 x 1080) or `standard` (1024 x 768).
 Default is `standard`.
 It's possible to set a custom format by setting a custom property that specific themes will respond to.
 The sets a class name to each slide `<section>`.
 - `progress <boolean>`: Show / hide the progress bar.
 Options: `true`|`false`
+- 'build-list': Allows you to step through list bullets one by one to keep your audience focused on what you’re currently talking about.

 >   If you want additional properties please open a ticket.
 Ideas are welcomed!
 Or, (better yet) fork and send a pull request.